freebsd/freebsd-quarterly/2020q2/zstd.md

 compressing log files, and for future versions of pkg(8).

-This effort to complete the integration of ZSTD into ZFS is funded by the FreeBSD Foundation.
+This effort to complete the integration of ZSTD into ZFS is sponsored by the FreeBSD Foundation.

 Integrating ZSTD into ZFS will further extend the transparent compression feature of ZFS by offering higher compression